Carolusian/cloudmacs/README.md

 ```

 In your `docker-compose.yml`, add:

 ```
     volumes:
       - ${HOME}/.cloudmacs.d:/home/emacs/.emacs.d
 ```

+# Setting up Doom Emacs

+See: `Dockerfile.customized`

+Be aware that the local .doom.d may be adjusted accordingly, e.g.

+- commit `(cnfonts-enable)`

 # Customize

 Some packages need extra binaries in the container (e.g. `magit` needs `git`).
 There are to ways you can deal with it

 1. Extend cloudmacs dockerfile and mix in the packages you need: see [my example](Dockerfile.customized), where I'm extending the container with git and ripgrep.
    Then you can build it, e.g.:

    ```
    docker build -f Dockerfile.customized -t customized-cloudmacs --build-arg RIPGREP_VERSION="11.0.2" .
    ```

    Don't forget to update `docker-compose.yml` with the name of your new container.

 2. Install packages directly on running container.
 The downside is that it's easy to lose changes if you delete the container.
    Unfortunately docker-compose file [doesn't support](https://github.com/docker/compose/issues/1809) post-start scripts
    so if you want to automate this perhaps easiest would be to write a wrapper script like this:
    ```